HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="a11y_technology_usage.sql",
 ) }}

 We found that 1.6% of desktop websites use one of 22 specific accessibility apps we could detect in 2022.
-This is a clear rise compared to 1% in 2021.
+This is a clear rise compared just under 1% in 2021.

 Not all of those products are accessibility overlays, however the specific overlays we can detect show a similar rise.
-UserWay is the most popular overlay in our dataset, in use by 0.49% of desktop websites and 0.39% on mobile, compared to respectively 0.39% and 0.33% in 2021.

 {{ figure_markup(
   image="a11y-app-usage-by-rank.png",